Paddock to plate, farm to fork and dive to dish – the food miles are few on this small island.

 Head to the island’s vibrant markets for seasonal, fresh produce straight from the farmer.
 Harvest Launceston starts bright and early on Saturdays and Farm Gate Market in Hobart’s city centre happens every Sunday.
 Head to Bream Creek Farmers Market on the first Sunday of every month, and Willie Smith’s Artisan and Produce Market in Grove on Saturdays.

-Take a gourmet road trip along the Tasting Trail Cradle to Coast across north-west Tasmania, with almost 40 stops at artisanal producers.
+Take a gourmet road trip along the Tasting Trail across north-west Tasmania, with almost 50 stops at artisanal producers.
 It’s a great chance to meet the makers and sample a delicious array of Tasmanian goods from hazelnuts, gelati and chocolate to olives, wine and whisky.

 Roadside stalls